Submissions Are Currently Open

 Previously Published and Simultaneous Submissions

 Simultaneous submissions are fine, but we try to work quickly and not leave you hanging in limbo for months.
-If you submit elsewhere, please just give us a heads-up if your work is accepted, so we can tell you congrats!
+If you submit elsewhere, please just give us a heads-up if your work is accepted and let us know if we need to take your poem out of consideration due to that publisher’s rules.

 To stay in the loop, you can follow us on our Bluesky page, where we’ll post updates and project news.